contao/docs/docs/dev/framework/templates/quick-reference.md

 }
 ```

-Create or adjust the `contao/dca/tl_content.php` file:
+Create or adjust the `contao/dca/tl_content.php` file, so that there is something to see in the back end when editing
+a `fruit_salad` element:
 ```php
 // Define the palette for the back end edit mask; we are only using a minimal set for now
 $GLOBALS['TL_DCA']['tl_content']['palettes']['fruit_salad'] =